Best Routes for Trekking in Nepal

 Key Highlights

-• Ngozumpa Glacier: Trek alongside the longest glacier in the Himalayas, offering dramatic landscapes and a stark reminder of the vast glacial environment of the region.
+• Ngozumpa Glacier: Trekkers cross this glacier, which is the longest glacier in the Himalayas, offering dramatic views and a unique trekking experience.

 Kanchenjunga Base Camp